aws-solutions-library-samples/guidance-for-similarity-search-based-retrieval-augmented-generation-on-aws/README.md

 The Q&A application follows these steps to provide responses to your questions:

-1. The Jupyter notebook loads enterprise or external data which lies outside of the large language model’s (LLM) training data to augment the trained model.
+1. User uploads enterprise or external data which lies outside of the large language model’s (LLM) training data to augment the trained model.
 It can come from various sources including APIs, databases, or document repositories.
-2. The notebook preprocesses data by removing inconsistencies and errors, splitting large documents into manageable sections, and chunking the text into smaller, coherent pieces for easier processing.
+2. The application preprocesses data by removing inconsistencies and errors, splitting large documents into manageable sections, and chunking the text into smaller, coherent pieces for easier processing.
-3. Notebook generates text embeddings for relevant data using the Titan text embedding models on **Amazon Bedrock**.
+3. Application generates text embeddings for relevant data using the Titan text embedding models on **Amazon Bedrock**.
-4. Notebook fetches credentials from **AWS Secrets Manager** to connect to **Amazon DocumentDB**.
+4. Application fetches credentials from **AWS Secrets Manager** to connect to **Amazon DocumentDB**.
-5. Notebook creates a vector search index in **Amazon DocumentDB** and uses LlamaIndex to load the generated text embeddings along with other relevant information into a **DocumentDB** collection.
+5. Application creates a vector search index in **Amazon DocumentDB** and uses LlamaIndex to load the generated text embeddings along with other relevant information into a **DocumentDB** collection.
-6. User submits a natural language query for finding relevant answers to Jupyter notebook.
+6. User submits a natural language query for finding relevant answers to web application.
-7. Notebook fetches credentials from **AWS Secrets Manager** to connect to **Amazon DocumentDB**.
+7. Application fetches credentials from **AWS Secrets Manager** to connect to **Amazon DocumentDB**.
 8. The user’s question is transformed into a vector embedding in notebook using the same embedding model that was used during data ingestion workflow.
-9. Notebook passes the query to LlamaIndex query engine.
+9. Application passes the query to LlamaIndex query engine.
 LlamaIndex is a data orchestration tool that helps with data indexing and querying.
 LlamaIndex performs a similarity search in the DocumentDB collection using the query embedding.
 The search retrieves the most relevant documents based on their proximity to the query vector.
 10. LlamaIndex query engine augments this retrieved information, along with the user's question as a prompt to the LLM model on **Amazon Bedrock** to generate more accurate and informed responses.

 ### Cost